Wednesday, November 26

 11/2

-I notice that many people still view the world through the many lenses they wear.
-And they are practically all different.
+I can however notice that many people still view the world through the many lenses they wear.
+And these are all different lenses.
 Some are a rose-tinted pair to show certain things in certain colors; some are rather magnifying glasses or kaleidoscopes that either needlessly exaggerate or abstractly complicate.
 Some are even just straight up projectors.
 And what they have seen might have gratified or disturbed them quite a bit.
-I used to have many pairs of them in the past, but at the moment, due to the increased eye fatigue from everything I was seeing, I have not worn anything, I have just my own naked eyes which make everything kind of blurry due to the good-old myopia.
-Sometimes I even close my eyes, as many things aren't meant to be seen, and at the same time, there are many things I don't want to see.
-Then I'll open my eyes, seeing blurry things, and go about my days, which has worked well at the present.
+I used to have many pairs of them in the past, but at the moment, due to the increased eye fatigue from everything I saw, I have not worn anything, I have just my own naked eyes which make everything kind of blurry due to the good-old myopia.
+Sometimes I even close my eyes, as many things aren't meant to be seen, and at the same time, there are many things I would prefer not to see.
+Then I'll open my eyes, and go about my days amongst the blurry things.
+This approach has served me quite well at the present.

 Adulthood, isn't it nice?